SenseiK954/osticketing-prereqs/README.md

 <img src="https://i.imgur.com/4OqTKoD.png" height="50%" width="50%" alt="Disk Sanitization Steps"/><img src="https://i.imgur.com/sgkRESx.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-4. Next, download the latest MySQL for your database.
-The download and installation is simple click-through (typical install) and once installed it's going to have "Launch Configuration Wizard" already marked (DO NOT UNMARK IT).
-Once the configuration Wizard is up simple click through first select standard configuration (unless you have specific configurations you would like to make in detail) then it wants you identify a user name and then a password for your database (make sure not to forget these creditials in order to access your database later).
+4. Next, download the most recent MySQL (version 5 or higher) for your database.
+The download and installation are straightforward click-throughs (usual installs), and once installed, "Launch Configuration Wizard" will be indicated (DO NOT UNMARK IT).
+When the configuration Wizard appears, just click through the steps, first selecting standard configuration (unless you have special customizations you wish to make in detail), then identify a username and password for your database (make sure not to forget these credentials in order to access your database later).
 Next step...
 </p>
 <br />